Frequently Asked Questions

 As a general contractor, we generally have multiple projects running simultaneously.
 If your project is a one to two-day project, it may be a shorter lead time.
 If this is a larger project, where there are new fixtures and special-order items, it usually takes four to six weeks.
 In order to ensure an efficient project, our team must plan accordingly.

 For most contractors, this is a daunting question.
 Our team does everything that they can to make sure we create an accurate proposal for each of our clients.
-During our PSA, Professional Services Agreement, we want to dive into your project as much as we can to eliminate the unforeseen.
-Our best-case scenario is that we spend time in the PSA process where we can open walls, check the status of plumbing, camera the lines, and figure out electrical work.
+During our PCA, Pre-Construction Agreement, we want to dive into your project as much as we can to eliminate the unforeseen.
+Our best-case scenario is that we spend time in the PCA process where we can open walls, check the status of plumbing, camera the lines, and figure out electrical work.
 These are aspects of the project that can pose risk if not thoroughly inspected beforehand.
 The more we discover before the project, the better the chance that the final proposal created will not have to be changed.